 4. Sticky sidebar ad

 This ad is the lowest item in your sidebar.
 When a reader scrolls past, it “sticks” to the screen and scrolls with the reader to the bottom of the page.
 For most AdThrivers, this is one of the highest-paying, highest-viewability ad spaces!
 The sooner this ad comes onto the screen and starts scrolling with a reader, the better it pays — so check out these tips on shortening your sidebar and boosting the payout power of your sticky sidebar ad!

 If you’re interested in opting in to any of these highly-viewable ad placements, submit a ticket here!

 These video players begin inside your post content and then stick to the screen when the reader scrolls past.
-If you’re running AdThrive-monetized videos on your site, this is our recommended “Auto-Insert” player option.
+If you’re running AdThrive-monetized videos on your site, we recommended getting started with our sticky Playlist player.

 Fix any issues that affect the viewability of your ads

 Over the years, we’ve noticed some common issues that can impact the viewability of your ads and cause them to pay less than they should.
 Take a look at your site and make sure nothing is affecting your ads.

 Things that cover ads:

 Nothing should cover or overlap the ads on your site.
 Covering/overlapping ads can lead to accidental clicks on those ads which would violate Google’s policies.